-Robotic Gynecologic Surgery at Winthrop-University Hospital on Long Island is radically improving the surgical experience for thousands of women with gynecologic conditions.
+Robotic Gynecologic Surgery at NYU Winthrop Hospital on Long Island is radically improving the surgical experience for thousands of women with gynecologic conditions.
 Traditionally, gynecologic surgeries have been complex procedures requiring large incisions and prolonged recovery time.

 - Uterine fibroid tumors – non-cancerous growths